Tygabomb/Apply_yo_self/README.md

 # Apply_yo_self
-HTML and Java Script application that helps to apply for jobs
+HTML5 and Java Script application that assits in applying to jobs